gradio-app/gradio/guides/04_additional-features/02_streaming-outputs.md

 All you have to do is

 1. Set `streaming=True` in your `gr.Audio` or `gr.Video` output component.
-1. Write a python generator that yields the next "chunk" of audio or video.
+2. Write a python generator that yields the next "chunk" of audio or video.
+3. Set `autoplay=True` so that the media starts playing automatically.

 For audio, the next "chunk" can be either an `.mp3` or `.wav` file or a `bytes` sequence of audio.
 For video, the next "chunk" has to be either `.mp4` file or a file with `h.264` codec with a `.ts` extension.